-T – Tires and Wheels
+T – Tires and wheels

 C – Controls

-L – Lights and Electric
+L – Lights and electrical systems

-O – Oil, Gas and other Fluids
+O – Oil, gas, and other fluids

-C – Chassis (the bikes frame)
+C – Chassis (the bike's frame)

-S – Side Stand
+S – Side stand

 Staggered riding is preferred when riding with others to provide maximum space cushion for each rider in the group without hogging the road.
-The lead rider always takes the left third of the lane, with the second rider one-second behind in the right third of the lane.
+The lead rider takes the left third of the lane, with the second rider one-second behind in the right third of the lane.
 The third rider rides two seconds behind the lead rider, and so on.

-5) Placement in the pack
+5. Placement in the Pack

 The two strongest riders should be placed at the front and rear of the group.
 The lead rider sets the pace and the tail (sweep) rider brings up the rear.
-Inexperienced riders should be up front, right behind the leader, allowing the leader to keep tabs and set the pace accordingly.
+Inexperienced riders should be up front, behind the leader, allowing the leader to keep tabs and set the pace accordingly.

 Park tightly, one at a time, in an orderly fashion.
 Consider pulling through parking spaces in parking lots to make it easier for the group to pull out.
 For rather large groups, pre-planned parking may be necessary.